• Skip to primary navigation

 • Lemon juice - for brightness and a touch of acidity

-• Worcestershire sauce - it's pork's best friend.
-It adds a deep, rich savory flavor to these chops.
+• Worcestershire sauce – it adds a deep, rich savory flavor to these chops

 • Brown sugar - for a hint of sweetness and to balance out all the flavors